ozifrankly/Rubor/README.md

 Rubor
 =====
+Rubor is a Class library **C# with many Ruby features!** Our Extensions mirror ruby methods.
+For example, Rubor improve the Array C# with methods like "map", "join" etc!

 Install
 ------
+To install Rubor, run the following command in the Package Manager Console
 ```
 PM> Install-Package Rubor
 ```

-About
+More
 ------

-Rubor is a Class library **C# with many Ruby features!** Our Extensions mirror ruby methods.
 For example, Rubor improve the Array C# with methods like "map", "join" etc!

 ```C#
 [TestMethod]